Probate Q&A Series

 Conclusion and Next Steps

 Final accounting challenges can delay closing an estate and increase costs.
-By following statutory requirements, documenting your efforts and, when needed, seeking relief from the court, you can move the estate toward final distribution.
+By following statutory requirements, documenting your efforts and, when needed, seeking relief from the clerk, you can move the estate toward final distribution.
 Our team at Pierce Law Group has many years of probate administration experience and can guide you through each step.

 Ready to resolve your probate accounting issues?
 Contact Pierce Law Group by emailing intake@piercelaw.com or calling (919) 341-7055 today.